sbhsa1990/CEE609_Project/README.md

 The utilized variables include Surface net downward shortwave flux, precipitation rate, total evapotranspiration, surface runoff, surface radiative temperature,   rainfall flux, air temperature, specific humidity, surface air pressure, surface downwelling shortwave flux in air, soil moisture content @ 10cm, 40cm, 100cm and 200 cm, Soil_temperature @ 10cm, 40cm, 100cm and 200 cm.

-Using the "Files_location.xlsx" as the output of "Extract_From_MODIS.py" and also by utilizing the "Extract_FLDAS.py" code,  values of 18 variables at each points is extracted and aggregated as the Final dataset to be used as regression model input.
+Using the "Files_location.xlsx" as the output of "Extract_From_MODIS.py" and also by utilizing the "Extract_FLDAS.py" code,  values of 18 variables at each points is extracted and aggregated as the Final dataset to be used as classification model input.
 However, pre processing this initial dataset as well as considreing the multicollinearity between the variables leads to the optimal dataset containing only 10 most correlated variales which can be seen in "Inputs_dataset.xlsx" file in the repository.

+# Train the classification algorithm
-This dataset is then used as the input of "Gradient_Boosting_ classification.py" as the classification algorithm.
+This dataset ("Inputs_dataset.xlsx") is then used as the input of "Gradient_Boosting_classification.py" as the classification algorithm.
 The Gradient Boosting classification has been employed form the "Scikit-Learn" and the parameters have been optimized so that the best results could be achieved.
 Next, Using the "Combination_Analysis.py" pythone code the most optimal combination of our initial 10 input has been extracted based on Precision, Recall, Balanced accuracy and F1 score classification accuracy metrics.

 # Produce figures to find correlation between FLDAS and CMIP6
 The optimal model proved to has combination of [Qair, SoilMoi, Swnet, Tair] which respectively are specific humidity, soil moisture content @ 10cm, surface downwelling shortwave flux in air and air temperature.